rmzetti/hover-exec/README.md

 To add further scripting languages, identified by `hover-exec.id`, four strings are required for each:

-- [0] the javascript exec command to run the script from a temp file
+[0] the javascript exec command to run the script from a temp file
-        - the variable `%f` will provide the appropriate temp file name and path
+--- the variable `%f` will provide the appropriate temp file name and path

-- [1] a script command which will change working folder at execution start
+[1] a script command which will change working folder at execution start
-        - the variable `%c` provides the path of the current folder
+--- the variable `%c` provides the path of the current folder

-- [2] a string of the form `##=print('{{'+str($1)+'}}')`.
-The first `3 chars` will indicate where in-line output is required (usually begins with the scripting language comment signifier, and ends with =).
-This is followed by a command string, in the appropriate scripting language, to give output in the form `{{$1}}` to enable the extension to move the output to end of the line where it is required.
+[2] a string of the form `##=print('{{'+str($1)+'}}')`.
+--- The first `3 chars` will indicate where in-line output is required (usually begins with the scripting language comment signifier, and ends with `=`).
+--- This is followed by a command string, in the appropriate scripting language, to give output in the form `{{$1}}` to enable the extension to move the output to end of the line where it is required.

-- [3] a string to provide the script file used in the form `name.ext` (the default is `temp.txt`) - this is optional.
-As an example, for Matlab (and Octave) `temp.m` is used.
+[3] an optional string to provide the script file used in the form `name.ext`
+--- The default is `temp.txt`.
+--- As an example, for Matlab (and Octave) `temp.m` is used.

-In the strings, the following predefined strings can be embedded (quotes are included)
+In the strings, the following predefined strings can be embedded
-> %f "full_path/name.ext" of temporary file to be used for the script
+> %f `full_path/name.ext` of temporary file to be used for the script
-> %p "full_path" for temporary file (ends with /)
+> %p `full_path` for temporary file (ends with /)
-> %n "name.ext" of temporary file
+> %n `name.ext` of temporary file
-> %c "full_path" of folder containing the original script (ends with /)
+> %c `full_path` of folder containing the original script (ends with `/`)
-> %r signifier for in-line result, 3 chars 'xx=', eg ##=, //= (starts comment)
+> %r `3 char string` marking in-line result, eg //= (will be a comment in the script)

 The easiest way to add a new script language is to (1) open `settings/extensions/hover-exec`, (2) copy and paste an existing script setting, (3) change the id (`hover-exec.id`), and (4) change the strings as appropriate (see above).

 All strings are quoted using double quotes (json standard) so internal quotes should be `'` (ie. single quote) or `\"` (ie. escaped double quote).

-These are the strings for the currently included scripts:
+Following are the strings for the currently included scripts:

 ```
 "contributes": {